davidemmanuellopez/demuba3/README.md

 * First, compile extern predicates with compile.sh or compile.bat.
 You need to have installed swi-prolog.
 For Ubuntu Linux, you can use "apt-get install swi-prolog" for install.
 * Run demuba3 with demuba3.sh, the script load the foreign library library and consult demuba3.pl.
 * Make a query, like "/- -(a & b) v (a & b):L. ".
-The query example ask if the formula " -(a & b) v (a & b) " is tautology, the L variable return the number of rules used by the demonstrator, when return sucess (taut), that is for performance experiments.
+The query example ask if the formula " -(a & b) v (a & b) " is tautology, the L variable return the number of rules used by the demonstrator, when return sucess (tautology), that is for performance experiments.
+* For batch test, you can use "./tester --dem=demuba3 --indexlib=index --set=c2670 --type=demostrart --limit=130 " as example.
+The tester must be compiled before.
+In this exmaple, the demuba3.pl demostrator will be used, the index.so/.dll library will be used, to test the tests case "tests/c2670" created by iscas85_formula_generator.
+The type of test is demostrart, in this kind of test, every formula in test cases will be used as "F v -F" to generate tautologies.
+Limit specify the number of test cases readed on test set.